TheJacksonLaboratory/Gopher/docs/installation.rst

-It is also possible to build the VPV application from source.
+It is also possible to build the GOPHER application from source.
-On most systems you should be able to start VPV by double clicking on the `GOPHER.jar`.
+On most systems you should be able to start GOPHER by double clicking on the `GOPHER.jar`.
 Alternatively, you can start `GOPHER.jar` from the shell with the following command. ::

   $ java -jar GOPHER.jar